Fast construction of irreducible polynomials over finite fields: Base change

-Since $d$ is a {\it prime power}, we deduce from Lemma \ref{lemma:subfield} of Section \ref{section:gene} that at least one among these $n$ symmetric functions generates the extension of degree $d$ of $\tilde\bK$.
+Since $d$ is a {\it prime power}, we deduce from Lemma~\ref{lemma:subfield} of Section~\ref{section:gene} that at least one among these $n$ symmetric functions generates the degree $d$ extension of $\tilde\bK$.
 In other words, there exists a $k$ between $1$ and $n$ such that the polynomial

 is irreducible of degree $d$ in $\tilde\bK[x]\subset \tilde\bL[x]$\,.